PostHog/posthog.com/contents/docs/cdp/salesforce-connector.md

 ### Is the source code for this app available?

 PostHog is open-source and so are all apps on the platform.
-The [source code for the Salesforce Connector](https://github.com/Vinovest/posthog-salesforce) is available on GitHub.
+The [source code](https://github.com/Vinovest/posthog-salesforce) is available on GitHub.

 ### Who created this app?

-We'd like to thank PostHog team member [Yakko Majuri](https://github.com/yakkomajuri) and community members [Angela Purcell](https://github.com/purcell3a) and [Conrad Kurth](https://github.com/ConradKurth) for creating the Salesforce Connector.
+We'd like to thank PostHog team member [Yakko Majuri](https://github.com/yakkomajuri) and community members [Angela Purcell](https://github.com/purcell3a) and [Conrad Kurth](https://github.com/ConradKurth) for creating this.
 Thank you, all!

 ### Who maintains this app?